Henry S. Huntington: Nudism

 Huntington first encountered the nudist movement on a trip to Germany in 1926.
 His interest continued after later trips to Britain, France and, a further visit to Germany.
 In 1929, he joined the American League for Physical Culture, an early promoter of organized nudism in the United States.
 He helped to prepare the league's statement of principles and standards.
 This statement became the American nudist movement's statement on the meaning and philosophy of nudism.

 In 1931, Huntington was elected the first president of the International Nudist Conference, an American group, which later became the National Nudism Organization, and in 1933 he became the first editor of The Nudist magazine, later called Sunshine and Health.
 In the same year, Huntington, with an associate, the Revd Ilsley Boone, established the Burgoyne Trail Nudist Camp near Otis, Massachusetts.
 This was one of the first nudist camps in the United States.

-In 1932, Huntington addressed the first nudist convention held in the United States, this convention took place in Highland, NY, At that convention Huntington said that "the goodness of man and the possible satisfactoriness of life make the nudist feel that God is a very kind and friendly being."
-He later described his forest frolicking with similarly minded friends as "poetry incamate".
+In 1932, Huntington addressed the first nudist convention held in the United States, this convention took place in Highland, NY, At that convention Huntington said that "the goodness of man and the possible satisfactoriness of life make the nudist feel that God is a very kind and friendly being.”
+He later described his forest frolicking with similarly minded friends as “poetry incarnate”.

 In 1934 he attended the International Nudist Conference in Akron, Ohio at which Ilsley Boone was the president, Huntington was introduced as the editor of the magazine, The Nudist.